Codecademy/docs/content/r/concepts/operators/operators.md

 Operators in R can be organized into the following groups:

-- Arithmetic operators
+- Arithmetic operators for traditional mathematical evaluations such as addition and subtraction.
-- Assignment operators
+- Assignment operators for assigning values to variables.
-- Comparison operators
+- Comparison operators for testing equality between values.
-- Logical operators
+- Logical operators for evaluating the "truthiness" of values against one another.
-- Miscellaneous operators
+- Miscellaneous operators for various tasks including vectors and sequencing.

 ## Arithmetic operators